 FASD, moderation and harm minimisation messages are also integrated into Jam Pakt, a music and health promotion radio program broadcast nationally across community radio networks.

 Many of these resources, including the DrinkWise pregnancy and alcohol brochure and videos, are available for use in medical centres and for education programs (free of charge).
-For further information, please contact firstname.lastname@example.org.
+Further information can be found on this page or by contacting email@example.com.

 Previous DrinkWise alcohol and pregnancy initiatives